systematic-magic/AgingPubMed/research_papers_pdf.rst

 17.2.
 Text
 ^^^^^^^^^^

 17.2.1.
-Check that there are callouts to any external supplementary files (e.g. tables, video etc) that could not be included in the PDF due to size or format.
+Check that there are callouts to any external supplementary files (e.g. tables, videos, etc.) that cannot not be included in the PDF due to size or format.

+- A single consolidated callout for each type of supplementary materials should appear below the top of its associated section heading (one for tables, one for figures, etc.).

-- Callout text should be “Please browse Full Text version to see the data of”…
+- Callout text should be “Please browse Full Text version to see the data of..."

-- Any applicable information such as table title should appear below the callout.
+- The applicable title should still be used in place of where the missing materials would normally appear.

 .. image:: /_static/suppl_ext_callouts_ms_pdf.png
-   :alt: Supplementary materials title
+   :alt: Supplementary materials ext callout
    :scale: 99%

 :ref:`+ HTML checks<text_supplementary_html_research_papers>`